MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaorecordset-class.md

  Contains a flag indicating whether cached fields are automatically marked as dirty (changed) and Null.

 ### Remarks
- The flag defaults to **TRUE**.
+ The flag defaults to TRUE.
 The setting in this data member controls the entire double-buffering mechanism.
-If you set the flag to **TRUE**, you can turn off the caching on a field-by-field basis using the DFX mechanism.
-If you set the flag to **FALSE**, you must call `SetFieldDirty` and `SetFieldNull` yourself.
+If you set the flag to TRUE, you can turn off the caching on a field-by-field basis using the DFX mechanism.
+If you set the flag to FALSE, you must call `SetFieldDirty` and `SetFieldNull` yourself.

  Set this data member before calling `Open`.
 This mechanism is primarily for ease-of-use.
 Performance may be slower because of the double-buffering of fields as changes are made.